Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to configure Azure Devops for Service Fabric Cluster.md

 # How to configure Azure Devops for a Service Fabric Cluster

 The steps below describe how to configure and Azure Devops (ADO) for Service Fabric clusters.
-For Service Fabric Managed clusters, refer to this article [How to configure Azure Devops Service Fabric Managed Cluster connection](./How%20to%20configure%20Azure%20Devops%20for%20Service%20Fabric%20Managed%20Cluster.md).
+For Service Fabric clusters, refer to this article [How to configure Azure Devops Service Fabric cluster connection](./How%20to%20configure%20Azure%20Devops%20for%20Service%20Fabric%20Managed%20Cluster.md).

 There are multiple ways to configure Azure Devops for connectivity to Service Fabric clusters.
 This article will cover different configurations when using a Service Fabric service connection.
 Service Fabric cluster and application deployment best practice is to use ARM templates.
 For ARM template deployments in ADO, see [How to configure Azure Devops for Service Fabric ARM deployments](./How%20to%20configure%20Azure%20Devops%20for%20Service%20Fabric%20ARM%20deployments.md).